madzumo/DevOps-Pipeline/README.md

 ![Menu](media/menu.png)

 - **Test AWS Connection** - Test connectivity to your AWS environment.
-If you have aws cli installed and configured then it will automatically connect.
+  If you have AWS CLI installed and configured, then
+    it will automatically connect.
   Otherwise, you will need to enter your Access Key & Secret Key using the next option.
-- **Set AWS Credentials** - Allows you to manually enter your AWS Access Key & Secret Key.
-It's good while the application is open and you will have to re-enter upon each execution.
-That is why it's better to install the AWS CLI utility beforehand and run `aws configure` in the command line.
+- **Set AWS Credentials** - To manually enter your AWS Access Key & Secret Key.
+  It sets them as session environment variables, so you will have to re-enter upon each execution.
+  That is why it's better to install the AWS CLI utility beforehand.
 - **Install Full Pipeline** - Exactly what it says.
-Install all components for a full CI/CD pipeline with all the technology stated above. **Fully Automated**
+Install all components for a full CI/CD pipeline with the infrastructure stated above. **Fully Automated**
-- **Remove Existing Pipeline** - This removes all components and resources installed in the option above leaving your AWS environment clean.
+- **Remove Existing Pipeline** - This removes all components and resources installed leaving your AWS environment clean.
-- **View Pipeline Status** - Here you can view the custom URL created for the e-commerce website so you can test its functionality.
+- **View Pipeline Status** -
-      In addition,  the status of your cluster and IP address of your Operator Node will be displayed.
+  View the custom URL created for the e-commerce website, the status of your cluster, the endpoint of your EKS cluster, the IP address of the Operator Node and the URL for the Jenkins Server.
   You can run this anytime and from any computer.
+  As long
-As long as your AWS credentials are valid to the same environment then you will see the same status information.
+  as the AWS credentials have access to the same environment the pipeline was created in then you will see the same status information.